McDonnell Douglas DC-X: Program cost

-Future
+Legacy

 Several engineers who worked on the DC-X were hired by Blue Origin, and their New Shepard vehicle was inspired by the DC-X design.
 The DC-X provided inspiration for many elements of Armadillo Aerospace's, Masten Space Systems's, and TGV Rockets's spacecraft designs.
+Elon Musk stated that the SpaceX Falcon 9 development was "... continuing the great work of the DC-X project."

 Some NASA engineers have noted that the DC-X could provide a solution for a crewed Mars lander.
 Had a DC-type craft been developed that operated as an SSTO in Earth's gravity well, even if with only a minimum 4–6 crew capacity, variants of it might prove extremely capable for both Mars and Moon missions.
 Such a variant's basic operation would have to be "reversed"; from taking off and then landing, to landing first then taking off.
 Yet, if this could be accomplished on Earth, the weaker gravity found at both Mars and the Moon would make for dramatically greater payload capabilities, particularly at the latter destination.

 Some people proposed design changes include using an oxidizer/fuel combination that does not require the relatively extensive ground support required for the liquid hydrogen and liquid oxygen that DC-X utilized, and adding a fifth leg for increased stability during and after landing.